chon-group/SerialPortEmulator/README.md

 ## Use

-After the installation, by default, it will be instatiated on /dev many pairs of devices:
+After the installation, by default, it will be instantiated on /dev many pairs of devices:

 - /dev/ttyEmulatedPort0 <---> /dev/ttyExogenous0
 - /dev/ttyEmulatedPort1 <---> /dev/ttyExogenous1
 ...

 And so on.
-Writing on one device will make its content to be read on the other pair, and vice-versa
+Writing on one device will make its content ready to be read on the other pair, and vice-versa.

-You MUST at least execute a read operation on the Exogenous port to make the OS create the necessary structures
+You MUST at least open the other pair port to start sending data to it.

 ## Example
 In a terminal window, execute the command below to put the emulated port waiting for incoming data